superheatedsteam/generic_SD40-2/README.md

 This model has been used as a test bed for different modelling / texturing techniques.
 This model has dimensional inaccuracies, it is missing details, it is not optimised and it is not best practice.
 However, it does export from Blender and work in Open Rails v1.5.1 on my computer.

 I have other commitments and projects that demand my time leaving little for this work.
 Rather than letting them waste away on my computer, these models are being being made public on github as they may be useful to others.
-Use them, abuse them, rob them for parts.
+Use them, abuse them, rob them for parts and redistribute as you desire.

-The SOURCE folder contains Blender v3.2.2 and GIMP v2.10 source files for the locomotive and the gauges that were used for rendering textures.
+The SOURCE folder contains Blender v3.6.0 and GIMP v2.10 source files for the locomotive and the gauges that were used for rendering textures.

 The drawings were kindly contributed by Nathan and are included in the DRAWINGS folder.